 Plant Blue-eyed Grass Seeds: Sow seed in cell packs or 2 in. pots, press into soil and barely cover.
 Kept at 70-75° F., seeds usually germinate within 5 weeks.
 If not, place container inside a zip-lock bag and place in the refrigerator for 3 weeks.
 Return to 70-75°F. until germination occurs.
 Transplant 6-12 in. apart.

-Comments: For heaviest flowering and finest appearance provide full or part sun, and average to ample water.
-Individual plants are short-lived, they reliably self-sow and in time form impressive clumps.
-Plants are low maintenance, can be grown in containers, and are deer and rabbit resistant.
+Grow Blue-eyed Grass: For heaviest flowering and finest appearance give full or part sun and average to ample water.
+Individual plants are short-lived.
+Blue-eyed grass reliably self-sows and in time forms impressive clumps.
+Plants are low maintenance and deer and rabbit resistant.